15 Vulpeculae

-This is an Am star with a stellar classification of A4 IIIm, matching an evolved A-type giant star.
+The star is considered a marginal Am star with a stellar classification of A4 IIIm, matching an evolved A-type giant star.
 However, Gray & Garrison (1989) found a class of kA5hA7mA7 (IV–V), which matches a blend of subgiant and main sequence luminosity classes with the K-line (kA5) of an A5 star and the hydrogen (hA7) and metal (mA7) absorption lines of an A7 star.
+15 Vulpeculae was a typical Am star when a main sequence, when evolving into a subgiant, it lost most of the peculiar properties of an Am star but still maintain some element abundance peculiarities.
+The star is 2.4 times more massive than the Sun and has expanded to four times the Sun's diameter.
+It is radiating 62 times the Sun's luminosity from its photosphere at an effective temperature of 7685 K. In 1974 L. P. Metik announced that 15 Vulpeculae is a variable star.
 It is an Alpha2 Canum Venaticorum-type variable with magnitude ranging from 4.62 down to 4.67 over a period of 14 days.

-The star is radiating 60 times the Sun's luminosity from its photosphere at an effective temperature of 8,084 K.
+There is evidence that 15 Vulpeculae may have a companion star, given the high margins of error in the astrometric measurements taken by Gaia DR3, as well as its unusually slow projected rotational velocity, which could also be explained if the star is being viewed pole-on.